 Compute, storage, egress, transfer, and DMS tooling

-The biggest AWS migration costs usually land in a few categories.
+The biggest AWS migration costs usually fall into a few categories.

 Read also: 6 Ways to (not) Fail AWS Cloud Cost Optimization in 2026